The Strategic Meetings Management Guide

 A Solid Event Registration Tool

-reliable event registration software does more than just help you track who you sent invitations to as well as who has accepted or declined.
+A reliable event registration software does more than just help you track who you sent invitations to as well as who has accepted or declined.
 This type of basic tallying could be done on a spreadsheet.
 If you’re a meeting planner who understands the importance of details, customizable registration workflows, and personal and detailed event creation you demand more.
+This is one of the building blocks of successful strategic meetings management tools.

 Registration is only a fraction of what you’re charged.
 Selecting software that can help you do the following will ensure you make the most of your time by automating those activities that don’t require multiple touches from you: